 Performance Criterion Acceptable / Probable So lution Satisfactory for Approval Statement of Reason Additional Condition Timing Comments for Memo disposal system to meet the development. e needs of the met on-site by existing infrastructure and obtain Council's approval prior to commencement of use.
 Should the developer failure to demonstrate adequate sewerage treatment and disposal for each treatment and disposal services each site. site, they will be required to design and implement adequate infrastructure prior to use.
 A separate Plumbing and Drainage Application and Approval is required for any new on-site sewerage disposal system and/or wastewater treatment systems in accordance with the Plumbing and Drainage Act 2002.
 Prior to commencement of works Note: Where the approved development's demand exceeds 21 Equivalent Persons a permit for Environmentally Relevant Activity (ERA) 63 will be required from the Department of Environment and Heritage Protection.
-Roads and access that: (a) the alignment of new efficient movement Roads and access are designed and constructed to ensure that: (a) the alignment of new roads provides for safe and efficient movement of traffic; and Roads are designed and constructed in accordance with Schedule 6: Engineering works and services Prior to commencement of use, obtain a 'Works on Council Property' approval from Council and construct all crossovers demonstrated on approved layout plans.
-Prior to commencement of use Standard condition to reinforce developer's requirements. wheel loads (i) are durable enough to carry estimated wheel loads of travelling and parked vehicles; and (ii) provide for the safe passage of vehicles, (iii) provide for s and cyclists; and the discharge of stormwater n contributing catchments; and
+Roads and access that: • AO 8.1 Roads are designed and constructed in accordance with Schedule 6: Engineering works and services planning scheme policy.
+Prior to commencement of use, obtain a 'Works on Council Property' approval from Council and construct all crossovers demonstrated on approved layout plans.
+Prior to commencement of use Standard condition to reinforce developer's requirements. enough to carry estimated s of travelling and parked and (ii) provide for the safe passage of vehicles, (iii) provide for s and cyclists; and the discharge of stormwater n contributing catchments; and